 Compared with other features excavated in 1986, Feature 53 contained the most variety and number of historic artifacts.
 A "recent" .22 caliber brass cartridge was recovered from the top of this feature and suggests disturbance from deep-plowing in this area of the site.
-A spatulate-tip wrought iron nail was also found in the top of this feature, but its date of origin could associate it with the seventeenth century occupation of the site.
-Excavation of Feature 53 pitfill yielded 36 lead shot, three pieces of lead sprue, three gunflints (one European and two aboriginal), one pair of broken iron scissors, one small iron tack (rose-head type), one iron axe (Figure 29a), one piece of dark green bottle glass, 23 fragments of a metal container (with a rolled rim), 350 glass beads, 11 kaolin pipe pieces (Figure 28j), one nearly whole pipe (Figure 281), and six indeterminate metal items.
+A spatulate-tip wrought iron nail also was found in the top of this feature, but its date of origin could associate it with the seventeenth century occupation of the site.
+Excavation of Feature 53 pitfill yielded 36 lead shot, three pieces of lead sprue, three gunflints (one European and two aboriginal), one pair of broken iron scissors, one small iron tack (rose-head type), one iron axe (Figure 29a), one piece of dark green bottle glass, 23 fragments of a metal container (with a rolled rim), 350 glass beads, 11 kaolin pipe pieces (Figure 28j), one nearly whole pipe (Figure 28l), and six indeterminate metal items.
 Of the glass beads, 88% were white, 5% were blue, 4% were black, and 3% were red.
-The reconstructed whole kaolin pipe represents a long-bowl, elbow type commonly found on Colonial and Late Contact period sites that date from 1680 to 1820 (Hume 1982:303).
+The reconstucted whole kaolin pipe represents a long-bowl. elbow type commonly found on Colonial and Late Contact period sites that date from 1680 to 1820 (Hume 1982:303).
 One kaolin pipe fragment with a broad flattened heel (similar to the artifact shown in Figure 28j) was stamped with a maker's mark and was the only marked pipe fragment recovered at the site.
 The initials P and W were stamped sideways at the juncture of the bowl and stem.
 Although these initials were very common, the sideways positioning of them provides a distinctive attribute for identification.
 Atkinson (1986:117) shows a similar pipe with the same initials and placement that was manufactured in Stoke-Under-Ham, Somerset County, England between 1680 and 1730.
 Based on stylistic attributes and ethnohistorical records, it is likely that all kaolin pipes found at the site are of British origin (either directly via English traders or indirectly via other Indians agents).
+In addition, the broken-bladed axe found in this feature also resembles British trade axes recovered from Burials 3 and 5.